Confused by sunscreen recommendations? Need yours to be methylisothiazolinone free? Here’s the lowdown — and a list of

 All products in the UK / EU should now be safe and MI-free: these countries have legislation excluding MI from leave-on products, which include suncreams.

 The US and Australia / NZ don’t have such bans yet in force, so this selection of methylisothiazolinone / methylchloroisothiazolinone-free sun creams, sun lotions and other sun care products has a mostly American and Australian / New Zealand focus.

 Mostly natural mineral-based sunscreens from the US for young children.
 Use phenoxyethanol and ethylhexylglycerin preservatives instead of isothiazolinones or parabens.
 Browse here.
 (Warning: some of their household products contain MI)

 A wide selection of non-nano zinc oxide-based sunscreens, with strong natural qualities.
 These include kids sunscreens, sporting sunscreens, daily sunscreens, active sunscreens and some unscented versions too.
-Mostly SPF25-35.
+Mostly SPF25–35.
 Also an aftersun balm.
-Browse here.
+Browse on Amazon here.